Information about how Derwen College approaches teaching young people with special educational needs

 Student engagement officers– pro-actively working with students on evenings and weekends.

 All these services are highly effective in enabling learning across the curriculum.
-Innovative approaches to behaviour management ensure that access to learning is maximised for all students.

 Personal Tutors – All students have regular individual personal tutorials providing high quality curriculum support leading to excellent progress on their individual programmes.
 The support is individual to the identified needs of each student, for example, some students have additional informal tutorials and all have access to their Personal Tutors through email and face to face contact.